 Border Crossings has created intercultural theatre to defend peace, justice, freedom of expression, gender equality and human rights since 1995.
-Our work effects transformations in people’s lives.
+Our work affects real transformations in people’s lives.
 We tackle difficult issues, challenging prejudices by providing engagement and education opportunities to communities who have been marginalised.
 Our professional theatre and community engagement work go hand in hand: the professional productions give exposure to stories that are rarely told, and our long lasting relationships with grass roots communities steer, inform and feed our artistic vision, which pushes for change and equality for all.

 This work has three key strands: